SergioMendolia/arkeo/README.md

-# AutoTime - Daily Activity Timeline Builder
+# Arkeo - Daily Activity Timeline Builder

-AutoTime is a command-line tool that connects to various services to automatically gather information about your daily activities and presents them in a chronological timeline.
+arkeo is a command-line tool that connects to various services to automatically gather information about your daily activities and presents them in a chronological timeline.

 ## Features